 Well clearly, you need to get in there and tidy things up, however unless you resolve what is going wrong, the same problem will inevitably reoccur.
 You need to work out why it looks such a mess so quickly.

-So here’s our how to restore a border crib-sheet!
+So here’s how to restore a border!

 You’ve planted the wrong plants for the plot conditions you have.

-There are two rules to planting…
+There are two rules when planting…

 Rule 1 : Plants thrive in the right conditions